 The benefit of this vaccine outweighs all the risks that are associated with it.
 Not getting vaccinated means increasing the chance of contracting HPV virus that might lead to cancer.

-The effects of HPV vaccine are long lasting and it offers complete protection against most of the strains of this virus.
-To know about this vaccine visit your Sexual health or genitourinary medicine (GUM) clinic in London or elsewhere.
+The effects of the HPV vaccine are long-lasting and it offers complete protection against most of the strains of this virus.
+To know about this vaccine visit your nearest sexual health or genitourinary medicine (GUM) clinic or elsewhere.
 It will help in preventing this infection and keeping you healthy.